-Privacy issues abound in educational research, given that the research population generally includes minors.
+Privacy issues abound in educational research, given that the research population generally includes minors and there are well established standards for confidentiality under FERPA (citation).
 Privacy concerns may therefore explain part of the lack of data sharing (although it should be noted that health care and medical research often face similar privacy concerns).
 One method of avoiding potential issues of confidentiality is to first aggregate the data in some capacity, before releasing the data publicly.
 This was the approach taken by the No Child Left Behind Act (No Child Left Behind, 2002), with data reported at the overall school and district levels, but not at the individual student level.
-NCLB required annual testing in reading and mathematics in each of grades 3-8, and once in high school, with the results reported at the aggregate levels by student subgroups (e.g., gender, race/ethnicity).
-Cut scores were required to be established, delineating students into various performance level classifications (PLCs).
-The state of California, for example, included the following four categories in order of increasing competency: “Not Met”, “Nearly Met”, “Met”, and “Exceeds”.
-The proportion of students scoring in each of these categories, by subgroup, were also required to be reported at each of the school and district levels by NCLB, provided a sufficient number of students were represented within each subgroup, such that individual students could not be identified.
+NCLB required annual testing in reading and mathematics in each of Grades 3 to 8, and once in high school, with the results reported at the aggregate level by student subgroups (e.g., disability status, gender, race/ethnicity).
+Cut scores were required to be established, placing students into various performance level classifications (PLCs).
+The state of California, for example, included the following four categories in order of increasing proficiency: “Not Met”, “Nearly Met”, “Met”, and “Exceeds”.
+The proportion of students scoring in each of these categories, by subgroup, were also required to be reported at each of the school and district levels by NCLB, provided a sufficient number of students were represented within each subgroup.

 Evaluating Achievement Gaps With Open Data

 Aggregating the data to higher levels, combined with reporting test score data by PLC proportions, helps avoid privacy concerns and allows the data to be reported publicly.
-Despite mandates from NCLB on public reporting, however, the openness of these data vary by state, in terms of accessing the data for research purposes.
+Despite mandates from NCLB on public reporting, however, the openness of these data for research purposes varies by state.
 Some (e.g., Oregon, California) make the process easy, with downloadable comma separated value (CSV) files including the proportion of students scoring in each PLC for all schools and/or districts in the state, by student subgroups.
 Other states make it relatively easy to access the data for an individual school or district (as mandated by NCLB) but rather difficult to access the data across schools or districts.
 Further, the utility of these data for research purposes is not particularly straightforward.
 While raw percentages scoring within specific PLCs can be compared between schools or between student subgroups, these differences are highly dependent upon the placement of the cut scores (Ho, 2008; Holland, 2002).

-Ideally, a transformation could be applied to the “coarsened” data (i.e., continuous test score distributions binned into a set of ordinal categories; Reardon & Ho, 2015) to recover the parameters of the full distribution for each subgroup, making the placement of the cut scores inconsequential to evaluating subgroup differences.
+Ideally, a transformation could be applied to the “coarsened” data (i.e., continuous test score distributions binned into a set of ordinal categories; Reardon & Ho, 2015) to recover the parameters of the full distribution for each subgroup, making the placement of the cut scores inconsequential for evaluation of subgroup differences.
 Ho and Reardon (2012) and Reardon and Ho (2015) propose such an approach, in which the coarsened data are used to construct empirical cumulative distribution functions (ECDFs) for each group.
-Paired ECDFs for any two groups are then evaluated in the form of a probability-probability (PP) plot, and the area under the PP curve (AUC) provides an estimate of the probability that a randomly selected students from the reference distribution (plotted along the x-axis) would score higher than a randomly selected student from the focal distribution (plotted along the y-axis; see Ho & Reardon, 2012).
-This proportion can then be transformed into standard-deviation units, using the following formula, as outlined by Ho (2009)
+Paired ECDFs for any two groups are then evaluated in the form of a probability-probability (PP) plot, and the area under the PP curve (AUC) provides an estimate of the probability that a randomly selected student from the reference distribution (plotted along the x-axis) would score higher than a randomly selected student from the focal distribution (plotted along the y-axis; see Ho & Reardon, 2012).
+This proportion can then be transformed into standard-deviation units, using the following formula, as outlined by Ho (2009):

-V=(2)Φ-1(AUC)
+V=(2)Φ-1(AUC),